undecaf/typo3-in-a-box/README.md

 [Debugging](#debugging-with-xdebug) is possible in one instance at a time only.

-Each `t3 stop`, `t3 composer` and `t3 env` command must be given an `-n` option to specify which TYPO3 instance should be targeted.
+Each `t3 stop`, `t3 composer` and `t3 env` command must be given an `-n` option to specify which TYPO3 instance it refers to.

 #### Suggested implementation